Is it safe to enter a writing contest? (video)

 1. Be careful of brand new contests: Even if the contests are legit, the sponsors might not have enough experience to be able to handle the work.
 You’re better off sticking with well established contests.

 2. Watch out for no human involvement: Look at the “about us” section on the website.
 If all they offer is a PO address and an email that says info@sneakycontest.com then you may be dealing with a scam.
-People who are proud of their contest don’t try to hide.
+People who are proud of their contest don’t hide.

-3. Consider the cost of entry vs the prizes being offered: If the entry fee is really high, and the prize really cheap, then it’s obviously not worth entering.
-Also be wary of contests where the only prize is publication.
+3. Consider the cost of entry vs the prizes being offered: If the entry fee is really high, and the prize is really cheap, then it’s obviously not worth entering.
+Also, be wary of contests where the only prize is publication.
 Legitimate contests should offer BOTH — a cash deal and publication.

 4. Examine previous winners: Are any of these people really successful writers now?
 That would be a very good sign.
 If they’re not — or if you can’t find out anything about previous winners, that may mean they don’t even exist.
 Run, don’t walk away.

 5. Read the small print about rights: Some contests will try to demand your rights simply for entering the contest.
 All they should ask for is one-time or first-time rights for winners.
-If they ask for more, don’t play
+If they ask for more, don’t play.

-6. Ask about the judges: Many contests don’t tell you who is doing the judging but this isn’t necessarily a red flag.
+6. Ask about the judges: Many contests don’t tell you who is doing the judging, but this isn’t necessarily a red flag.
 On the other hand, if there’s a prestigious or well-respected judge involved, that should increase your chances of wanting to participate.

 Gilbert, after reading Hope Clark’s very wise advice, I’d feel secure entering any contest promoted by Funds for Writers.
 In fact, her website — link below — was chosen by Writer’s Digest Magazine for its annual 101 Best Websites for Writers from 2001 through 2012.
 I also include a link to her post on red flags.